drashland/website-v2/docs/rhum/v2.x/1_getting_started/1_introduction.md

    // @Tab Deno
    $ deno run app.ts

-   // @Tab TypeScript (ESM)
+   // @Tab Node - TypeScript (ESM)
-   $ yarn test # Assumes you have your Node project set up with yarn test, ts-node, and the expect library
+   # Assumes you have your Node project set up with `yarn test` using Jest, ts-jest, and ts-node
+   $ yarn test

-   // @Tab JavaScript (ESM)
+   // @Tab Node - JavaScript (ESM)
-   $ yarn test # Assumes you have your Node project set up with yarn test and the expect library
+   # Assumes you have your Node project set up with `yarn test` using Jest
+   $ yarn test

-   // @Tab CommonJS
+   // @Tab Node - CommonJS
-   $ yar test # Assumes you have your Node project set up with yarn test and the expect library
+   # Assumes you have your Node project set up with `yarn test` using Jest
+   $ yarn test
    ```

 5. You should see something like the following: